 I then feverishly burned through the rest of the book, eager to see whether Nan would manage to hang on to the house, if Daniel would find happiness, and if Daff would stop being lonely.
 I stayed up until 1AM last night when I finally finished it.

-I give it two stars because although I enjoyed it, it's really not my kind of book, but that doesn't mean The Beach Housemight not be your ideal beach pick.
+I give it two stars because although I enjoyed it, it's really not my kind of book, but that doesn't mean The Beach House

 I'm giving away a copy of the Beach House at Chefdruck Musings.
 Click over to enter to win!